bocoup/web-platform-contribution-guide/src/skills.rst

 The normative parts represent what test cases need to test and what implementations have to do.

-You should therefore make sure that the thing you want to specify behaves as intended as a result of the requirements you specify.
+Therefore, make sure that the thing you want to specify behaves as intended as a result of the requirements you specify.
-Any examples, notes, and statements of fact should only serve to make the specification easier to understand.
+Any examples, notes, and statements of fact only serve to make the specification easier to understand.
 If a feature is defined only by statements of fact and examples, and no requirements, then it is technically not defined.

 Avoid ambiguity